FarronF/limerick-council-meetings/meetings/2015/03/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 16th February 2015.md

 relevant landowner(s).
 Any such proposal will have to be assessed to

-ascertain if planning permission is required.---
+ascertain if planning permission is required.
+---
 8.

 Notice of Motion submitted by Councillor Sean Lynch